pinnaculum/galacteek/galacteek/docs/manual/en/pyramids.rst

 the IPFS *filestore* storage if available on this IPFS daemon, to avoid file duplication.

-When using the *Unpin old content* option, previously imported content will be unpinned recursively before syncing.

 *Note*: As explained in Qt's documentation, the act of monitoring files and directories for modifications consumes system resources.
 This implies there is a limit to the number of files and directories